BFonteh/alx-low_level_programming/README.md

-This directory contains exercises for C programming
+This directory contains code for typedef